+Zoning Complaints.
+All zoning complaints must be in writing and signed

 Zone of Contribution.
 The entire area around a well or well field that contributes water to the well or wellfield.

 Zoning Officer.
 The individual(s) appointed by the Board of County Commissioners and designated to administer and enforce the zoning ordinance.
 This term may include: “County Development Officer,” “Zoning Official,” and “Administrative Official.”